picocomputer/picocomputer.github.io/docs/source/api.rst

 phi2
 ----

-.. c:function:: unsigned phi2(void)
+.. c:function:: int phi2(void)

    Retrieves the PHI2 setting from the RIA.
 Applications can use this for adjusting to or rejecting different clock speeds.

    :returns: The 6502 clock speed in kHz.
+500 <= x <= 8000
+   :errno: will not fail

 codepage
 --------

-.. c:function:: unsigned codepage(void)
+.. c:function:: int codepage(void)

    Retrieves the CP setting from the RIA.
 This is the encoding the filesystem is using and, if VGA is installed, the console and default font.

    :returns: The code page.
 One of: 437, 720, 737, 771, 775, 850, 852, 855, 857, 860, 861, 862, 863, 864, 865, 866, 869, 932, 936, 949, 950.
+   :errno: will not fail

 lrand
 -----

-.. c:function:: unsigned long lrand(void)
+.. c:function:: long lrand(void)

    Generates a random number starting with entropy on the RIA.
 This is suitable for seeding a RNG or general use.
 The 16-bit rand() in the CC65 library can be seeded with this by calling its non-standard _randomize() function.

    :returns: Chaos.
+0x0 <= x <= 0x7FFFFFFF
+   :errno: will not fail

 clock_getres